FAQs - Theatre

 Candidates at both on and off campus auditions will be provided with an accompanist.
 Students should bring their own sheet music that is appropriately marked for the accompanist.

 No, letters of recommendation are not required for acceptance into the Conservatory of Performing Arts programs.
-If you would like to submit a letter of recommendation, please bring it with you on the day of your audition.

 Due to the volume of students who audition each year for the Conservatory programs, it is impossible to provide feedback on individual audition results.